Growing food for yourself or for others? You can do both even if you lack your own garden

 The Give Back Garden is a project of the Champaign-Urbana Public Health District (CUPHD), located at 201 W. Kenyon Road in Champaign.
 It is an opportunity for people from Champaign County to discuss their gardens, offer suggestions and advice to new gardeners, promote local Farmer’s Markets and gardening events, encourage the use of LINK cards to purchase fresh fruits and vegetables, and as a resource for donating excess produce to local food pantries.

 Volunteers supervised by CUPHD staff grow produce to supplement CUPHD’s food pantry, so all produce is free of charge, available in their lobby when it is harvested.
 For volunteer information, contact them through email or Facebook.

 Since 1975, the Meadowbrook Organic Garden Program has supported healthy people and a healthy community.
 “We provide space, water, hoses and wheelbarrows.
 You supply tools, plants, labor, and optional fencing.”
 During the growing season (May-October), a garden supervisor can be contacted with any questions or concerns.
 Garden plots are rented in “as is” condition and participation is at your own risk.
 This is a community garden and interaction with the general public is expected and encouraged.

 To register for a Meadowbrook garden plot:

-- Register by calling 217-367-1544 or come in-person to the Phillips Recreation Center.
+- Register by calling (217) 367-1544 or in-person at the Phillips Recreation Center.
 Online registration is not available.